 Think of inclusions as wanna-be-cracks in a gemstone.
 They put the gem at risk of developing cracks and eventually resulting in breakage.
 This can lower the value of a gemstone greatly.
-It is only logical that high gemstones with higher or perfect clarity are more rare and valuable.
+It is only logical that high rated gemstones with higher or perfect clarity are rarer and more valuable.

-The Gemological Institute of America (GIA), classifies tanzanite as a Type I gemstone, which means it is usually flawless to the naked eye.
+The Gemological Institute of America (GIA), classifies Tanzanite as a Type I gemstone, which means it is usually flawless to the naked eye.
 This means that a Tanzanite with flaws visible to the eye is quite rare to find and will be lower in value.
-Most of the Tanzanite sold for jewelry has inclusions that can only be seen under magnification
+Most of the Tanzanites sold for jewelry has inclusions that can only be seen under magnification

 The Cut refers to how the tanzanite has been shaped to optimize its beauty.
-Cutting has an effect on what colour the consumer will see afterwards.
+Cutting has an effect on what color the consumer will see afterwards.

-This makes cutting a thorough and precise procedure as it may affect the colour/beauty of the product, thus its value.
+This makes cutting a thorough and precise procedure as it may affect the color, fire and beauty of the product.

 Deciding how to cut a Tanzanite is making a financial decision by itself.
-A cut has an impact on colour and some weight might be lost in the process.
-Those two factors, colour and weight are considerable factors in determining the value of Tanzanite.
+A cut has an impact on color, and some weight might be lost in the process.
+Those two factors are considerable factors in determining the value of Tanzanite.

-Cuts to achieve a violet-purplish colour wastes less weight as compared to cutting to achieve a violet-blueish colour.
-That is why violet-purple tanzanites are readily available than those with a stronger blue colour.
+Cuts to achieve a violet-purplish color wastes less weight as compared to cutting aiming for a violet-blueish color.
+This is why violet purple Tanzanites are more readily available than those with a stronger blue color.